 The LLM plugin performs profiling of each column's metadata and data.
 The LLM plugin's response depends on the user prompt, which is defined in the plugin's configuration.
 The pre-defined user prompt can be modified per the project's needs; this user prompt should correspond to use cases as explained further in this article.

-In addition to the above use cases, you can use the same plugin to achieve your own use cases via updating the user prompt and other plugin's input parameters.
-For example, a new business dimension (a new property) can be created via an advanced plugin setup.
-An explanation and an example are provided at the end of this article.
+In addition to the above use cases, you can use the same plugin to implement your own use cases by updating the user prompt and other plugin's input parameters.
+The article includes two additional use cases with configuration examples:

 The plugin's input parameters are: